3703781/MWLib/readme.md

 ## License

 Source code in the following files is released under GPLv3 license for non-commercial projects only.
+Contact me for commercial use.
 See *[license](./LICENSE)* for details.
 ```
 ./user/drv8825.c
 ./user/drv8825.h